 In terms of its legality and safety, you won't face any problems with Ivacy.
 Differently said, there's nothing illegal or unsafe about this VPN.
-However, there's something you need to keep in mind - and that applies to using any VPN service.
+However, you need to keep something in mind, which applies to any VPN service.

 VPNs are legal in most countries.
 Still, that also means certain countries have made VPNs illegal, or they might block the use of VPNs.
-With that said, if using a VPN is illegal in your country, you need to respect your country's laws.
+That said, if using a VPN is illegal in your country, you need to respect your country's laws.

 Supported Platforms & Devices

 Ivacy has done a wonderful job of being present natively on a wide range of devices, including some not-as-popular options as well.
 Our Score: 10/10

 Before you subscribe to Ivacy, you'll want to know if all your devices will be protected.
 With that said, here's what to expect from this VPN.

 |Web Browsers||Chrome, Firefox, Edge.|

 |Other Devices||OpenELEC, Smart TV, Kodi, Amazon FireOS.|